 While the city was their main base, sometime before the mid 1860s the couple purchased property for a country estate in Garrison, New York.
 The house that they built there was based on a plan by Alexander Jackson Davis, one of the most influential architects of the 19th century.
-The plan originally appeared in Andrew Jackson Downing‘s “Architecture of Country Houses,” published in 1859.
+The plan originally appeared in Andrew Jackson Downing‘s “Architecture of Country Houses,” first published in 1850.
 Designated “a villa in the pointed style,” Downing described it as “perpendicular Gothic” with height and “fine proportion.”

 The connection between the sketch and the house built for the Pierrepont family is clear in the steeply peaked gables, sweeping verandah, and the central oriel window.
 According to a list of Davis works compiled by Jane B. Davies and published in “Alexander Jackson Davis: American Architect 1803-1892,” he worked on the Pierrepont House from 1863-1866.
 The house was completed in 1867 and Jackson quickly drew up plans for a billiard room addition.
 That addition apparently never happened, but at least two Davis drawings of Hurst-Pierrepont survive in the collection of the Metropolitan Museum of Art.